JasperFx/wolverine/docs/tutorials/getting-started.md

 To start off, we're just going to build two API endpoints that accepts a POST from the client that...

-1. Creates a new `Issue`, stores it, and triggers an email to internal personal.
+1. Creates a new `Issue`, stores it, and triggers an email to internal personnel.
 2. Assigns an `Issue` to an existing `User` and triggers an email to that user letting them know there's more work on their plate

 The two *commands* for the POST endpoints are below: